-Covid-19 guidelines can change quickly and frequently, please check back on this page for updates!
+Covid-19 guidelines can change quickly and frequently, please check back on this page before your New Student Trip for updates!

 All participants and leaders on New Student Trips (NSTs) must be up to date with vaccination against Covid-19, including a booster dose for all those who are eligible.